MonoidDev/split-pages/README.md

 );
 ```

 Here, we introduce [@monoid-dev/reform](https://www.npmjs.com/package/@monoid-dev/reform), a runtime type checking and conversion library.
 It is similar to `io-ts`, `joi` or `yup`, but more satisfies our needs.
-Here we ask the URL for page `A` to support queries like `?a=string`, and missing `a` parameter will result in a thrown error (you probably want to catch that through a `componentDidCatch`).
+Here we ask the URL for page `A` to support queries like `?a=string`, and a non-numeric `a` parameter will result in a thrown error (you probably want to catch that through a `componentDidCatch`).
 The arguments are passed to the function where you define the page component, and you can render that to your page.

 ### url